 Outreach and Consultation

-The Counseling Center is excited to offer a variety of outreach programs to the campus community.
-Outreach often looks like providing information and trainings to students/faculty/staff on topics related to mental health and well-being such as:
+The Counseling and Wellness Center offers a variety of outreach programs to the campus community on topics related to mental health and well-being.

 - Managing stress and anxiety